mongodb-partners/IoT-Greengrass-Predictive-Maintenance/6-mobile/README.md

-# Fleet mobile app
+# Fleet Mobile app

 This React Native application enables users to manage their assigned jobs.
-The app is powered by Realm Device Sync https://www.mongodb.com/docs/realm/sdk/react-native/sync-data/configure-a-synced-realm/] for real-time synchronization of jobs.
+The app is powered by App Sync GraphQL Endpoints for real-time synchronization of jobs.

 This project is bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).